lagarrueal/tts-exercises/ex1/README.md

 * A base corpus of approximately 27K sentences is included under `./data` which you reading list will be sourced from.
 * A list of diphones in IPA format is also found under `./data`.
 * `example.py` contains examples of how to retrieve the corpus and diphones.
+* Note: The diphone coverage of `list.tsv` is more than 1.0.
+This is because `list.tsv` contains possibly wrong phonetic predictions and therefore impossible diphones that don't appear in `dps.tsv`.